The purpose of risk management

 Internal audit function is primarily responsible for providing the board of directors and the CEO with reliable and objective evaluation of risk management as well as governance and control processes, in order to reduce the occurrence of risks and ensure an efficient control structure.

 Internal audit function shall conduct independent recurring audits of the management structure and system for internal control.
-The board has decided to outsource the function to an external party and has appointed Transcendent Group as the internal auditor.
+The board has decided to outsource the function to an external party and has appointed Deloitte Sweden as the internal auditor.
 The risk control function is the internal coordinator for the internal audit activities.

 Internal audit function reports regularly to the board and RKK on the results of its audits, including identified risks and suggestions for improvement.
 Internal audit also informs the CEO, the management team and the relevant departments about issues regarding internal audits.
 The board annually establishes a plan for internal audit work.